 - Increased support for security and disaster recovery readiness

 - Improved budgeting and other strategic decision-making processes

-- Transparency and vision over all assets
+- Transparency and view on all assets

 BigPicture is a project management app, and not an asset management one.
 Yet, you can perform certain asset management workflows in Jira + BigPicture: